 The Start-Up Visa allows successful applicants, co-founders, founders, and immediate family members to obtain permanent residency (PR) in Canada.
 PR provides a streamlined path for families to settle in Canada.

-Canadian PRs have access to free public schooling in elementary and high school, leading universities, affordable healthcare, and social security benefits.
+A Canadian permanent resident status provides access to social benefits, healthcare coverage, and quality education.
 The Start-Up Visa program offers many business opportunities for SUV applicants, like access to a strong startup ecosystem and global talent.

 Overview of the Canada Startup Visa Official Website